 As a digital marketing agency, we know how important it is to stay ahead of the competition.
 If you’re going to be successful at digital marketing in Kansas City, you need to anticipate environmental changes and adapt to human behavior.
 We’ve compiled a list of trends we anticipate for digital marketing in the future, as well as ways to acclimate to these changes.
 This is only part 1, so check out part 2 when you’re finished.

 Consider that Walmart’s Black Friday deals include a Google Home Mini for $29 PLUS a coupon worth up to $25 off your next Walmart order when your link your account to Google Express.
-Essentially, these helpful little robots could cost you only $4!
+So essentially, these helpful little robots could cost you only $4!

 With Echo Show’s new screen-capabilities, your site or logo could pop up with queries as well.
-These devices can now be used to play music, turn on lights, search for businesses, order products and tell you the weather.
+In fact these devices can now be used to play music, turn on lights, search for businesses, order products and tell you the weather.

 A Growing Trend

 The growth of this market is exponential.
-In 2015, 1.7 million voice-first devices were shipped.
+1.7 million voice-first devices were shipped.
 That number jumped to 6.5 million in 2016, and predictions for 2017 land that number at 24.5 million.
-Since we know that voice search is normally mobile and locally-focused, this is a gold mine for local businesses with mobile-friendly sites (check out our blog post on how to speed up the load time of mobile-friendly sites).
+So since we know that voice search is normally mobile and locally-focused, this is a gold mine for local businesses with mobile-friendly sites (check out our blog post on how to speed up the load time of mobile-friendly sites).

 How to Monetize on This